Observable Collection FAQ

-The TruSTAR extraction process identifies and extracts Entities from data sources, such as emails, spreadsheets, reports, etc. This is a complex process, given that the data has many structures and formats.
-The extraction process is an ongoing project, with the development team working to identify and fix known issues.
+The TruSTAR platform can identify and collect Observables from data sources, such as emails, spreadsheets, reports, and other submissions.
+This is a complex process, given that data can have many formats and it can be structures (such as JSON) or unstructures (such as emails).
+The collection process is an ongoing project, with the development team working to identify and fix known issues.

 The table below lists issues with data extraction that have been identified.

 Incomplete extraction; for example: yahoo.c instead of yahoo.com

 URL not correctly parsed when it contains parentheses

 URL not correctly parsed when it contains bracketed colons "[:]"

 Domains, including fully qualified domain names, classified as URLs

 Filename not correctly parsed when it contains spaces.

 Disambiguation between scripts and domains